vincentaubert/pim-community-dev/TESTING.md

 - it crosses over all the layers, from an adapter to another by passing through the Domain layer (for instance: Adapter A -> Application -> Domain -> Application -> Adapter B)

+TODO: find an image for that

 ## Actual vs Expected

 ### Today's situation

+Let's be honest.
+Today is a mess.
+Our goal should be to revamp the `tests/legacy` folder.
+It contains a lot of end to end tests which should be split into acceptance tests and frontend unit tests.
+For instance, we have some Behat that test a file has been imported through the UI.
+We should instead have:

+- several acceptance tests that check the import use cases
+- a very few end to end tests that check the CLI
+- frontend unit tests that checks the components of the UI

 ### The ideal pyramid